FredM67/PVRouter-3-phase/README.md

 Sometimes with just slightly changes, sometime deep reworked or even completely new implemented.

-Both main verions, single phase and 3-phases, will be addressed.
+Both main versions, single phase and 3-phases, will be addressed.

 Have fun...